Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 A. The emergence of the container

-The container and the associated maritime and inland transport systems proved to be instrumental to the consecutive waves of globalization and global trade growth since the 1970s.
-The launching of the first containership by Malcolm McLean in 1956, the Ideal X, marks the beginning of containerization.
+The container and the associated maritime and inland transport systems have proved to be instrumental to the consecutive waves of globalization and global trade growth since the 1970s.
+The launching of the first containership by Malcolm McLean in 1956, the Ideal X, marked the beginning of containerization.
 The first transatlantic container service between the US East Coast and Northern Europe in 1966 marked the start of long-distance containerized trade.
 The first specialized cellular containerships were delivered in 1968, and containerization expanded over maritime and inland freight transport systems.
 Container shipping developed rapidly due to the adoption of standard container sizes in the late 1960s.
-The advantages and cost savings resulting from faster vessel turnaround times in ports, the reduction in the level of damages and associated insurance fees, and the integration with inland transport modes such as trucks, barges, and trains became acknowledged as clear containerization advantages.
+The cost savings resulting from faster vessel turnaround times in ports, the reduction in the level of damages and associated insurance fees, and the integration with inland transport modes such as trucks, barges, and trains became acknowledged as clear containerization advantages.

 The container offered a standard around which physical distribution systems could operate.
 Hence, emerging container shipping networks allowed changes in the economic and transport geography as they significantly reduced maritime costs between production and consumption centers across the world.
 Container shipping also became an essential driver in reshaping global supply chains allowing sourcing strategies of multinational enterprises and developing global production networks.
 New supply chain practices increased the requirements on container shipping in terms of frequency, schedule reliability/integrity, global coverage of services, rate setting, and environmental performance.
 The outcome has been an ongoing growth of the global container throughput.

 The container has evolved from a transport unit to a supply or commodity chain unit.
-Containerisation is inherently linked to the transport of load units (containers) across several transportation modes.
+Containerization is inherently linked to the transport of load units (containers) across several transportation modes.
 It is more than a box as it acts as a vector for production and distribution.
-Containerization has led to various changes in the geography of transport, trade, and distribution, particularly how production and physical distribution interact.
+Containerization has led to various changes in the geography of transport, trade, and distribution, particularly in how production and physical distribution interact.
 The container can be considered revolutionary, as new practices have taken place after its introduction.
-It has become a ubiquitous transport product servicing mobility requirements at almost all stages of supply and commodity chains and being able to be carried virtually everywhere there are transport infrastructures.
+It has become a ubiquitous transport product servicing mobility requirements at almost all stages of supply and commodity chains and is able to be carried virtually everywhere there are transport infrastructures.

 B. Containerized trade networks

 Before containerization, many goods subject to trade had to be handled manually.
 Emerging worldwide container shipping networks allowed changes in the economic and transport geography as they significantly shortened the maritime cost distances between production and consumption centers around the world.
-Container shipping also became an essential driver in reshaping global supply chain practices, allowing global sourcing strategies of multinational enterprises, pull logistics solutions, and the development of global production networks.
+Container shipping also became an essential driver in reshaping global supply chain practices, allowing global sourcing strategies of multinational enterprises, pull logistics solutions, and developing global production networks.